-If you are planning to study in Mexico for a period of over six months, you will need to apply for a visa (which will cost approximately up to US\$30) in your home country, providing:
+If you're planning to study in Mexico for a period of over six months, you will need to apply for a visa (which will cost approximately up to US\$30) in your home country, providing:

-- Proof of sufficient funds (US\$300 per month); - Proof of acceptance to study at a Mexican university; - · A return travel ticket.
+- Proof of sufficient funds

+- Proof of acceptance to study at a Mexican university

+- A return travel ticket
-While in Mexico, you will need to apply for a resident's permit with the

-National Registry of Foreign Citizens, which will be valid for up to a year, allowing multiple entries.
+You will need to apply for a resident's permit with the National Registry of Foreign Citizens within 30 days of arriving in Mexico, which will be valid for up to a year, allowing multiple entries.
+You can't work during your studies in Mexico.